Popular Functions in SQL

 - JSON_VALUE – From the JSON string, it takes out a scalar value

 - ISJSON – Tests if a string has a valid JSON.

 - JSON_QUERY – Takes out an object from the JSON string.

 Logical Functions in SQL (Transact-SQL)

 These SQL functions process logical operations.
 The two functions are:

 Mathematical Functions in SQL (Transact-SQL)

-These SQL functions do a computation, generally depending on inputs like arguments and numeric value.
-All of them, apart from RAND, are predestined.
+These SQL functions do a computation, generally depending on inputs like arguments and numeric values.
+All of them, apart from RAND, is predestined.